Student Visas & Work Permits in the Netherlands

 The application process for an MVV could take between three to six months, so it is important to start the process in good time.
 You can find more information on nuffic.nl or by contacting your local Dutch consulate or embassy.

 Many students choose to work while pursuing their education in the Netherlands.
-Depending on their nationality, students may work for a limited amount of hours/week with a work permit from their employer.
+Depending on their nationality, students may work for up to sixteen hours a week with a work permit from their employer.
+An MVV alone is not enough to work in the Netherlands.
+Any potential employers must apply for a work permit on your behalf.

 EU/EEA/Swiss nationals are allowed to work in the Netherlands as many hours as they choose while studying.
-The employer does not need to provide a work permit for this.
-Foreign students (non EU/EEA/Swiss) with a valid residence permit are allowed to work either full-time seasonal work in June, July and August, or part-time work of no more than ten hours a week outside the summer period.
-The employer does need to provide a work permit, but it is an easy process, since the employer does not need to prove that there are no Dutch or EU/EAA/Swiss nationals capable of doing the job.
+Foreign students (non-EU/EEA/Swiss) with a valid residence permit are allowed to undertake paid full-time work in June, July and August, or part-time work of no more than sixteen hours a week outside of the summer period.
+The employer needs to prove that there are no Dutch or EU/EAA/Swiss nationals capable of doing the job before applying for a work permit for you.

 Learn more about education in the Netherlands: